The Kelpies sculptures , Helix Park, Falkirk , Scotland

 They have won a number of design awards, and were named "Scotland's national treasure" by the National Lottery.

-A £1.8m visitor centre has opened at the attraction .
+A £1.8m visitor centre is due to open at the attraction next month .

 The pair of sculptures are made from 600 tonnes of steel and more than 10,000 special fixings, and tower over the nearby M9 motorway.